SPU is the only private university in the Pacific Northwest to make U.S. News & World Report‘s 2018 “Best National Universities” list.

-Seattle Pacific University students, faculty, and alumni are “engaging the culture” and “changing the world.”
-They’re serving youth in poverty, developing computer languages, pursuing legal careers to advocate for social justice, and creating nutrition programs for senior citizens.
+Seattle Pacific University students, faculty, and alumni are “engaging the culture and changing the world.”
+They’re serving youth in poverty, pursuing legal careers to advocate for social justice, and developing computer languages.
 They’re bringing knowledge, skill, faith, and hope to communities across the globe.

-Denominational affiliation: SPU is an independent university founded in 1891 by the Free Methodist Church of North America.
-Students and faculty represent more than 50 different Christian denominations.
+Seattle Pacific University is an independent Christian university fully committed to engaging the culture and changing the world by graduating people of competence and character, becoming people of wisdom, and modeling grace-filled community.
+Founded in 1891 by the Free Methodist Church of North America, SPU students and faculty now represent more than 63 different Christian denominations.

-Location: Seattle Pacific’s 43-acre campus is located in a residential neighborhood on the north slope of Queen Anne Hill, only 10 minutes from downtown Seattle.
-SPU also owns and operates a wilderness campus and field station on Blakely Island and a seaside campus/retreat facility on Whidbey Island.
+• Location: SPU’s 43-acre campus is 10 minutes from downtown Seattle.
+The University also owns and operates a 965-acre wilderness campus and field station on Blakely Island and a 330-acre seaside campus and retreat facility on Whidbey Island.